What is melatonin?

 When the sun starts to set the brain receives information from the eyes that it is dark.
 This information is passed through the optic nerve form the eye into the pineal gland, this is when melatonin production begins.

 Humans in a modern society surrounded by technology & screens have not been able to adapt to these ‘new’ additions.
 Seeing blue light in the evenings after sunset can completely disrupt & reduce the amount of melatonin we produce naturally, meaning less optimised sleep.
+Find out how blue light affects sleep by reading our post.

 Things that impact natural melatonin production negatively